stuartellis/git-skills-1/content/home/exercise1.md

 # Always pull before you push!

-Make this a habit, and you will never have rejected pushes
+Make this a habit, and you will never have rejected pushes.

+Remember that any shared branch can change without you.

 ----